 Along similar lines, ensure that your child knows and uses the safest route to school.
 Whether they will be biking, walking to school or simply walking to the bus stop, practice the route with your child before their first day back.
 Make sure they know to stay off the streets, where the crosswalks are located and that they are not to engage with strangers.
 If possible, use the buddy system and arrange for your child to travel to and from school with a neighborhood friend.

 Stocking up on school supplies and buying new clothing items are obviously a big part of getting ready to go back to school.
 However, if you shop smart, it doesn’t have to place a big dent in your pocket book.
-This year Texas’ sales tax holiday weekend will be held from August 17th through August 19th.
+This past legislative session, I authored successful legislation to move Texas’ tax free holiday to a weekend in August that is most convenient for parents and their families.
+This year Texas’ sales tax holiday weekend will be held from August 8th through August 10th.
 During this 3-day holiday, most classroom supplies and clothing items can be purchased tax free.
 Coupled with the historic sales that retailers offer, it is a tremendous opportunity to save on your back to school shopping.
 For a closer look at what items can be purchased tax free during this weekend, please visit www.TexasTaxHoliday.org.

 Next, get your children ready to go back to school by starting their back to school routine a week before classes begin.
 If your child is well adjusted to their new sleeping schedule and the associated changes to their day to day, then they will have a much easier transition from their summer break back into the classroom.
 It is also important to plan healthy meals for the school weeks, both breakfast and lunch.
 Statistics have proven that children who have access to balanced, nutritional meals for breakfast and lunch are more engaged in the classroom and earn higher grades.